Consensys/doctools.template-site/docs/contribute/markdown/macros.md

 ---
-title: Macros
 description: How to use MkDocs macros
 ---

-# MkDocs macros and filters.
+# Markdown macros

-Macros and filters are scripts that your can write for your pages or whole site to make some tasks faster.
+Documentation sites that use the [new system](../../overview/index.md#new-documentation-system) support macros, which are scripts that make some tasks faster.
+For example, use macros to format repeated content such as CLI option documentation.

-You can then use them in your Markdown content.
+You can write macros for a Markdown [page](#page-level-macros) or [site](#site-level-macros) and use them in your content.

-For instance, imagine that you are writing a CLI doc with multiple entries, all formatted the same way.

-Instead of repeating the same Markdown code over and over for each CLI option, with just change in the CLI option name and params, write a macro and reuse it.

-See how we did this in our [CLI doc example](../examples/write_cli_reference.md).
+!!! note "Notes"

+    - You can't use macros in an [MkDocs HTML template](../../create/advanced/create-site-template.md), but the Jinja2 syntax has the same functionality.

+    - The best way to reuse a script across multiple sites is to develop a [pluglet](pluglets.md) in the common Docker image instead.

-## Page level macros
+## Page-level macros

-Macros writen directly in a Markdown page and only available for this specific page.
+Macros written directly in a Markdown page are only available for the specific page.

-!!! example "Example of CLI option macro"
+!!! example "Example CLI option macro"

-    Here is an example of a page level macro.
-Imagine that you only have one CLI page, so you don't need it to be reused in other pages.

 {% macro cli_option(name, type="INTEGER", example="", description="", default="") -%}